Frequently Asked Questions

 Every laptop with a standard headphone jack will work.
 We have never seen a laptop that would not work.
 As far as we know, most desktops will work too, but the cord length may be an issue if the computer is kept very far away from the monitor.
 SleepPhones has a cord length of 4 feet.

 Almost everyone fits into the one size fits most.
 The XS is for a small person, less than 5'3" (160cm) tall, not much hair, or an elementary/middle school age child.
 The XL is for big people over 6' (180cm) tall, heavy set, with a good amount of hair.
 Of the few size exchanges, it has mostly been from people who over-estimated their head size.
 The headbands do stretch, so if you are between sizes, go with the smaller size.

-If the SleepPhones are slipping around your head, though, then they are too big.
+If the SleepPhones are slipping around your head, they may be too big.
 They do stretch a little bit, but they shouldn't be moving around.
-SleepPhones are made from 88% recycled plastic and 12% spandex (Polartec® Power Stretch®), so they are designed to stretch.
+SleepPhones are made from 88% polyester and 12% spandex, so they are designed to stretch.

 - 120cm (48") cord

 No. The high quality fleece is resistant to shrinking or stretching when washed in hot water or dried with high heat.
 As with any fleece, we recommend using low heat in the dryer.